Yale/Stanford Johnson & Johnson Global Health Scholars Program

 Stanford participants recount life-changing experiences in global health program

 Tom Nguyen performs surgery with colleagues at a hospital in Asmara, Eritrea, as part of the Yale/Stanford Johnson & Johnson Scholars Program, which sends U.S. doctors abroad.

 Although Yale and Stanford residents are given preference for award eligibility, we do offer a few funded awards to outstanding applications from other residency programs as well as to senior career physicians.

-> All Stanford scholars selected for the 2017-2018 program year will be required to attend the Pre-Departure Orientation on June 3, 2017.
+*Note: All Stanford scholars selected for the 2018-2019 program year will be required to attend the Pre-Departure Orientation in Spring 2018.